-- We continue to secure local labour clauses on all eligible developments and support businesses and communities to get the maximum benefit from these opportunities - Once local labour clauses are secured we offer a range of support to companies including advice on local recruitment, links with local training providers and information about how they can best explore local supply chain opportunities.
-This has led to an additional £3.6million in local contracts during the past year. - We encourage local businesses to engage with schools in the area to encourage children and young people to think about their future career aspirations.
+- We continue to secure local labour clauses on all eligible developments and support businesses and communities to get the maximum benefit from these opportunities - Once local labour clauses are secured we offer a range of support to companies including advice on local recruitment, links with local training providers and information about how they can best explore local supply chain opportunities - We encourage local businesses to engage with schools in the area to encourage children and young people to think about their future career aspirations.
 Recent sessions included William Davis Ltd at Newbold Academy and Kier and Huber at Parkside. - Our work with Chesterfield College and other key partners to develop the apprentice town initiative.
-There are now over 3500 young people embarking on apprenticeships and giving investors in Chesterfield access to a pool of high quality skills that will enable their businesses to grow and prosper - Derby University's Chesterfield campus offers a large range of health and social care courses where students can gain valuable work experience as well as academics qualifications utilising NHS standard mock hospital wards, interactive suite, clinical suite and high tech computer suite - Peak resort a £400million pound integrated leisure, health, sport and education resort will provide not only a large range of new jobs and careers but also an additional university campus specialising in leisure and hospitality - We are working with a range of partners to develop plans for the enhanced HS2 maintenance depot at Staveley which will provide around 800 quality jobs and a range of training opportunities - We are working with partners to engage with local primary schools to ensure that the children growing up in our communities understand the wide variety of career pathways open to them and can take advantage of these opportunities including HS2.
-We need to reach these children now as they will be the 17 and 18 year olds looking for apprenticeship opportunities and career choices as HS2 really start to have an impact.
+There are now over 3500 young people embarking on apprenticeships and giving investors in Chesterfield access to a pool of high quality skills that will enable their businesses to grow and prosper - Our partners Destination Chesterfield co-ordinate the successful 'Made in Chesterfield' campaign with is a celebration of the manufacturing, engineering, science and technology industries in the town.
+The campaign looks to inspire the next generation to the industry, with businesses, schools and training providers coming together to showcase the sector.
+Over 3000 children have taken part in this initiative - Derby University's Chesterfield campus offers a large range of health and social care courses where students can gain valuable work experience as well as academics qualifications utilising NHS standard mock hospital wards, interactive suite, clinical suite and high tech computer suite

+- Peak resort a £400million pound integrated leisure, health, sport and education resort will provide not only a large range of new jobs and careers but also an additional university campus specialising in leisure and hospitality - We are working with a range of partners to develop plans for the enhanced HS2 maintenance depot at Staveley which will provide around 800 quality jobs and a range of training opportunities - The HS2 & You programme which was launched in June 2019 and aims to encourage young people to consider future careers in the rail industry.
+To date, 847 students have attended workshops across 6 primary, 3 secondary and one special school.
+The workshops have sought to inspire students through a range of hands on activities that include track building and other exercises including robots, creative and innovative thinking rail career interactive quizzes.
+All elements of the workshops are deigned to develop a sound understanding of the breadth of careers in the rail industry as well as highlighting the transferable skills needed to pursue a career in rail

-This is just a snapshot of the exciting activities taking place within the Borough which will provide high quality career pathways for young people within our Borough.
+This is just a snapshot of the exciting activities taking place within the Borough which will provide high quality career pathways within our Borough.